sindre-frisvold-git/redis-docs/docs/go-redis-v9.md

 import "github.com/redis/go-redis/v9"
 ```

-Other than that, the API remains the same:
+Beyond that, the API remains the same, and previous releases will continue to work, with their current paths:

 ```go
 package main